ATLFlight/HelloWorld/README.md

 A simple hello world program to demonstrate how to run a program on the Hexagon DSP.

-The Hexagon SDK 2.0 and following environment varaiables need to be set:
+The following environment varaiables need to be set:

 ```
 HEXAGON_SDK_ROOT